Zwift: what is it and how does it work?

 Selecting ‘Just Ride’ allows you to explore routes at your own pace.
 The turbo trainer automatically adapts the resistance to replicate the steep climbs or epic downhills that you may experience as part of your ride.

-Selecting a specific training session or plan will utilise the ‘Erg Mode’ function on your trainer.
+When selecting a specific training session, you can choose to control the resistance yourself by changing gears.
+Or you can use the ‘ERG Mode’ function on your trainer.
 This adjusts the resistance of the trainer while you ride so that you’re delivering the correct power output for each interval.
 These pre-set power or cadence targets allow you to improve your strength and tailor sessions to a specific goal.

 When you join Zwift, you’ll have the opportunity to do a functional threshold power (FTP) test.
 This identifies the maximum power you can reasonably hold for an hour-long time trial, though this is usually calculated over the course of a 20-minute test.
 Based on this power output, Zwift will adapt your training settings, ensuring workouts are individualised to your ability and push you to your limits where required.